Two Die in Blaze at High-Rise Apartment House in Miami Beach

 ``It was just a horrible experience _ seeing two people hanging and right in front of your eyes someone falls to his death,'' said one witness, a woman who would not give her name.

 The fire broke out around dawn at the 15-story Morton Towers.
-The cause was under investigation.
+Police said the cause was electrical, involving a heating pad, extension cord and possibly an outlet.

 Paola Ried was asleep on the 11th floor when she was awakened by the alarm.
 She saw the man clinging to a window as heavy smoke billowed out.
-He was apparently trying to reach a balcony about 12 feet away.
+George Peter Hunter, 38, apparently was trying to reach a balcony about 12 feet away.

 ``He was, like, climbing out.
 He was trying to get over and there was nowhere to grab,'' she said.

 A second man hanging from the window, 43-year-old Ralph Medina, was rescued by firefighters and was in stable condition.
-Firefighters also brought out the apartment's third occupant, who later died at a hospital.
+Henry Hunter, 44, was brought out unconscious and later died at a hospital.

 The fire started in an apartment across the hall from the one occupied by the three men.
 Police Sgt.
 Howard Zeifman said the men apparently had made a fatal mistake: opening their door, which let in the flames.